Cambria Quartz Countertops (Popular Colors & Styles)

 Is Cambria Quartz Better Than Granite?

-Cambria Quartz Counters are top of the line.
+Cambria Quartz Counters are top-of-the-line.
 Cambria can withstand just about anything you throw at it and comes in a plethora of colors.
 Cambria quartz can also be cut in a variety of different that granite cannot offer.
-This gives opportunity to add different tricks and features to the countertop which is better than granite.
+This gives the opportunity to add different tricks and features to the countertop which is better than granite.
 Both granite and Cambria are great choices for countertops, Cambria just beat out granite every time.
 Cambria can withstand just about anything (besides insane natural disasters) and can be modified into and shape or size needed.

 Is Cambria More Expensive Than Granite?

 This being said as Cambria becomes more popular and widely sourced, prices go down thanks to more of a mass producing, which can bring some prices lower down to the prices of granite.
-The higher pricing is still reasonable when considering Cambria quartz is pretty indestructible, while granite can chip and cracks, not to mention it is not anti microbial like Cambria Quartz is.
+The higher pricing is still reasonable when considering Cambria quartz is pretty indestructible, while granite can chip and crack, not to mention it is not anti-microbial like Cambria Quartz is.
 Read more about quartz vs granite countertops here.

 Buying Considerations

 The slab itself is 35 percent of the price, while the rest is for fabricating and installing the counters.
-The making and installing is extremely important and best to have professionals take care of it as it is not an easy task.
-The size and weight of the slabs is what changes the price astronomically as it changes the amount of effort and materials is needed.
+The making and installation are extremely important and best to have professionals take care of it as it is not an easy task.
+The size and weight of the slabs are what change the price astronomically as they change the amount of effort and materials needed.

 Cambria Quartz Slab Size